IIIF/api/source/api/presentation/3.0/index.md

 The identifier in `id` _MUST_ be able to be dereferenced to retrieve the JSON description of the Manifest, and thus _MUST_ use the http(s) URI scheme.

 Along with the descriptive information, there is an `items` section, which is a list of JSON-LD objects.
-Each object describes a [Sequence][sequence], discussed in the next section, that represents the order of the parts of the work, each represented by a [Canvas][canvas].
+Each object describes a [Sequence][sequence-prezi30], discussed in the next section, that represents the order of the parts of the work, each represented by a [Canvas][canvas-prezi30].
 The first such Sequence _MUST_ be included within the Manifest as well as optionally being available from its own URI.
 Subsequent Sequences _MAY_ be embedded within the Manifest, or referenced with their identifier (`id`), class (`type`) and label (`label`).

-There _MAY_ also be a `structures` section listing one or more [Ranges][range] which describe additional structure of the content, such as might be rendered as a table of contents.
+There _MAY_ also be a `structures` section listing one or more [Ranges][range-prezi30] which describe additional structure of the content, such as might be rendered as a table of contents.

 The example below includes only the Manifest-level information, however actual implementations _MUST_ embed at least the first Sequence, Canvas and content information.